vishalpopat8/JS_FinalProject_Sem1/README.md

 **Slick Slider Plugin**: Feature-rich responsive carousel and slider plugin.

 # Acknowledgments
-We thank Rockstar Games for their incredible game titles, which inspired this clone website.
+I thank Rockstar Games for their incredible game titles, which inspired this clone website.